JoelBeau/port-scanner/README.md

 ## Contributing

-   Contributions and/or suggestions are welcome!
+   Suggestions are welcome!
 Please open an issue or submit a pull request.

 ## License